OlexOlex/TPE-Module/README.md

 * Sockets provide ground, battery voltage and the signal (on = tied to ground, max 0.5A each, max ~3A alltogether until the battery protection turns off power. off = no potential) when the module is turned on, so you can permanently **power external modules/cirquits if needed**, or **run a motor directly** between the signal line and the battery voltage line
 * Charge it and access the integrated file system by the integrated usb-serial-adapter with a common **micro USB** cable
 * **Noncommercially open source** - details see Licence.txt (tl;dr: No guarantees on anything, use at your own risk, if you think it's good, buy me a beer when we meet or be a good guy in general.
 In case you want to use it commercially, contact me and we'll find an agreement)
-* Material cost: **~14€** for me when buying the stuff in China.
-I bought it at Aliexpress and then waited for 1.5 Months for most of the items to arrive.
-Two never arrived, I got a refund and got them somewhere else, that is why the ULN2003 module is replaced by a single ULN2003A Chip in the Photos.
-I got a cheap offer for the battery, you might have to pay 2-3€ more.
-A list of the parts is in an OpenOffice spreadsheet in the Hardware+Chassis directory, Ebay and other sources might be good sources as well)
+* Material cost: **approximately 14€** for me when buying the stuff in China.
+Buy it at Aliexpress and then wait for 1.5 months for the items to arrive.
+(For me two never arrived, I got a refund and got them somewhere else, that is why the ULN2003 module is replaced by a single ULN2003A chip in the photos) A list of the parts is in an OpenOffice spreadsheet in the Hardware+Chassis directory, Ebay and other sources might be good sources as well)
 * **Relatively easy to build, most parts are premanufactured ready-to-use-modules**, the connectors are common 3.5mm stereo jacks
 * Any simple 3-4V vibrating device with a remote control on a cable can easily be converted to fit this module (and if you solder a socket to the original remote control, you can still use the device with the original remote control )

 ### Disadvantages:
+* Does not (yet?) work with browsers on Windows (tested on Windows 8.1 with Internet Explorer, Google Chrome and Firefox)
-* If a browser splits an HTTP-POST request to multiple packets (one the HTTP-request, one containing the POST-parameters) it might not work or need a page reload after every request to display the current settings (quickfix for you might be to change a forms request type from POST to GET at two places where the code returns a webpage and change further things)
+* If a browser/system splits an HTTP-POST request to multiple packets (one the HTTP-request, one containing the POST-parameters) it might not work or need a page reload after every request to display the current settings (quickfix for you might be to change a forms request type from POST to GET at two places where the code returns a webpage and change the standard mapping for POST requests to the alternative GET variant)
 * It sometimes takes a while until the router knows the device under its configured name, so it might take some time until you can access it at http://[your configured servername here] - once NodeMCU behaviour seems to have changed at that point as well

 ### Minor "not as perfect as it could be" properties: